Can You Get a COVID Booster and a Flu Shot at the Same Time?

 Research backs up recommendation

 “Researchers have known for some time that when people receive two vaccinations at once, the body can identify each vaccine without confusion and develop an immune response to each,” says Dr. Dutu.
-“Also say that people should get both vaccines this flu season.”
+“It is both convenient and effective to get both vaccines at the same time.”

 Next Steps & Resources: